vexflow/vexflow/README.md

 ## More Resources

-- If you need help, come join us on the [Vexflow Google Group](https://groups.google.com/forum/?fromgroups#!forum/vexflow).
+- If you need help, start a [GitHub discussion](https://github.com/vexflow/vexflow/discussions) or join us on the [Vexflow Google Group](https://groups.google.com/forum/?fromgroups#!forum/vexflow).

 - Learn more on the [VexFlow wiki](https://github.com/0xfe/vexflow/wiki).